Skip to Content

 My child is ready to transition out of the CDC and I need to register my child for Kindergarten, how do I do that?

 Parents can attend a Kindergarten Transition Brief that is offered at their CDC.
-The brief provides information such as eligibility, enrollment requirements, school options, checklists, and resources.
+The brief provides information such as eligibility, enrollment requirements, school options, checklists and resources.
 The Naval Air Station Jacksonville School Liaison also provides this service to families on an individual basis, if needed.

 We are PCSing to NAS Jacksonville this summer and the schools are closed.
 We have several questions that need to be answered.
 Who do we contact?